jvit1/sentimentanalysis/README.md

-The following project is used to scrape tweets using the Twitter API to run a sentiment analysis on a given twitter user.
+The following project is used to scrape tweets using the Twitter API to run a sentiment analysis on a given query.

-NOTE: YOU WILL NEED YOUR OWN API KEYS.
-PERSONAL API KEYS ARE NOT INCLUDED IN THIS RESPOSITORY FOR PRIVACY REASONS.

-Python Packages used in this project so far:
-1) datetime
-2) tweepy
-3) csv
+In this repository, the file titled Official Scraper and Necessary Functions are used to create a dataset.
+When completed, the full dataset will be posted to Kaggle.com.

+It's important to note that API keys are not included in the repository for privacy reasons.